State and National Excellence Recognitions

 - Several student athletes became state champions in track and field, swimming, baseball, wrestling, golf, tennis, cheerleading and marching band.

-- Five PSD schools named U.S.D.E.
-National Blue Ribbon schools for their high achievement among students.
+- Seven PSD schools named U.S.D.E.
+National Blue Ribbon schools since 2003 for their high achievement among students.

 - Three PSD schools designated U.S.D.E.
 National Green Ribbon schools for their commitment to health and sustainability.